wences-sanchez/Knowledge-Base/pages/Course_Slides_annotated.pdf (highlights).md

 		- (Page 35)
 	- -
 	- -
-	- Regardless of whether or not the decision is made to deploy, the code is always in a state that is able to be deployed. #space
+	- Regardless of whether or not the decision is made to deploy, the code is always in a state that is able to be deployed. #ñspace
 		- (Page 35)
 	- -
 	- -